MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 To manually configure OneDrive on a Windows device, see [Sync files with the OneDrive sync app in Windows](https://support.office.com/article/615391c4-2bd3-4aae-a42a-858262e42a49).

-### Manually install and configure OneDrive on a macOS device
+### Manually install and configure OneDrive for Business on a macOS device

 For info about installing the OneDrive app on a computer running macOS or adding a work account to an existing installation, see [Sync files with the OneDrive sync app on Mac OS X](https://support.office.com/article/d11b9f29-00bb-4172-be39-997da46f913f).

-## Install OneDrive on Windows devices by using scripting methods
+## Install OneDrive for Business on Windows devices by using scripting methods

 To silently install the OneDrive sync app on an individual computer, run the following command: